SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Clojure

-- [penpot/penpot](https://github.com/penpot/penpot) - Penpot - The Open-Source design & prototyping platform
+- [penpot/penpot](https://github.com/penpot/penpot) - Penpot: The open-source design tool for design and code collaboration
 - [metabase/metabase](https://github.com/metabase/metabase) - The simplest, fastest way to get business intelligence and analytics to everyone in your company :yum:

 ## CoffeeScript